 Blackstone is a “we” culture.
 He said, “So many people are involved in the making of a movie or TV show.
 If you want to be singled out – write a book”.

 International demand for content is skyrocketing due to the massive need to fill more-and-more digital pipelines.
 Content is king.
 Great creators are in very short supply.
 Blackstone is tailor made to be an international content and talent one-stop shop.

 Bell has a solid reputation as a steadfast champion for talented creators, and true to his Asian business roots, a loyal team-player.

 Ηe has a hawkish eye for talented filmmakers with fresh voices, and a good nose for tracking down stories that are both smart, and profitable in the international market.

-“At Blackstone, we represent and support established artists who create a body of meaningful work that earns the trust, earns the attention, and builds a bond with their international audience.
+“At Blackstone, we represent and support established creators, who have a body of meaningful work – that earns the trust, earns the attention, and builds a bond with their international audience.
 Work that always matters, but is never boring”, Bell uttered with a smile.

 Known for his eclectic mix of pals – (like photographer Lauren Lovette; Brandalism street-artist “Shrink”; and Hong Kong film director Chuan Lu) – Bell feels at home in the Venice street-art scene; the Los Feliz cine-geek dives; and the office suites of Beverly Hills.

 When we chat about our new favorite TV shows, he reminds me of a kid rummaging through a trunk of new toys.
 Refreshing.
 Optimistic.
 Curious to hear my thoughts.
 Jonathan Bell is a new breed for the new era.

 Blackstone – a new shingle with a trending upside.